Background pattern

 PATIENT INFORMATION LEAFLET

-1. What is Omeprazol Korhispana and what is it used for
+1. What Omeprazole Korhispana is and what it is used for

-Omeprazol Korhispana contains the active ingredient omeprazole.
-It belongs to a group of medicines called "proton pump inhibitors".
-These medicines act by reducing the amount of acid produced by the stomach.
+Omeprazole Korhispana contains the active substance omeprazole.
+It belongs to a group of medicines called “proton pump inhibitors”.
+These medicines work by reducing the amount of acid produced by the stomach.

-Omeprazol Korhispana is used to treat the following diseases:
+Omeprazole Korhispana is used to treat the following conditions:

 In adults:

-• "Gastroesophageal reflux disease" (GERD).
-In this disorder, stomach acid passes into the esophagus (the tube that connects the throat with the stomach), causing pain, inflammation, and heartburn.
+• “Gastroesophageal reflux disease” (GORD).
+In this condition, stomach acid passes into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and heartburn.

-• Ulcers caused by certain medicines called NSAIDs (nonsteroidal anti-inflammatory drugs).
-Omeprazol Korhispana can also be used to prevent the formation of ulcers if you are taking NSAIDs.
+• Ulcers caused by medicines called NSAIDs (non-steroidal anti-inflammatory drugs).
+Omeprazole Korhispana can be used to prevent ulcers if you are taking NSAIDs.

 • Excess acid in the stomach caused by a tumor in the pancreas (Zollinger-Ellison syndrome).